ConnerKT/chat-app/README.md

 I want to deploy the application and get it live online to use with friends.

+I want this to be an React app on the frontend as well.

 ## License

 This project is licensed under the [MIT License](LICENSE).